Index of Equivariant Callias-Type Operators and Invariant Metrics of Positive Scalar Curvature: Introduction

-Our methods and results can be contrasted with the equivariant index theory and applications studied in \cite{GMW}.
-First, \cite{GMW} deals exclusively with index theory in the cocompact case, where the $C^*(G)$-Fredholmness of the Dirac operator was already known.
+The methods and results of this paper can be contrasted with the equivariant index theory and applications studied in \cite{GMW}.
+First, \cite{GMW} deals exclusively with index theory in the cocompact case, where the $C^*(G)$-Fredholmness of the Dirac operator was known.
 In addition, \cite{GMW} focused almost entirely on the case of almost-connected $G$, where a global slice of the manifold exists.
-Second, the estimates used in \cite{GMW} to establish obstructions to positive scalar curvature relied essentially on compactness of $M/G$, while our estimates here work more generally.

-The paper \cite{Cecchini} also deals with Callias-type operators in the setting of Hilbert modules on non-compact manifolds.
-Whereas in \cite{Cecchini} the relation with Hilbert module theory arises through twisting Dirac-type operators by Hilbert module bundles, the $G$-Sobolev modules we study here arise from the $G$-action.
-Thus one of the key tools for us is the $G$-invariant pseudodifferential calculus.
-Nevertheless, we show in subsections \ref{subsec:essentialregularity} and \ref{subsec:incomplete} that the technique used in \cite{Vassout} and \cite{HPS} to establish regularity and essential self-adjointness of a Dirac operator on a non-compact, complete manifold twisted by a Hilbert module bundle also works in our setting.